Wong Tse Yang

-Oscar Wong Tse Yang (黄子扬; born 13 May 1995) is a Hong Kong professional footballer who plays as a goalkeeper for Harini.
+Oscar Wong Tse Yang (黄子扬; born 13 May 1995) is a Hong Kong-Malaysian professional footballer who plays as a goalkeeper for Harini.

 Career

 Wong started his career with Hong Kong side Glory Sky, where he made five league appearances.

 Before the 2019 season, Wong signed for Melaka United in the Malaysian top flight.

 He joined Malaysia M3 League team Harini for the 2022 season.

 Personal life

 He is the son of former Malaysia international Wong Kam Fook.